SLAMPAI/autoexperiment/README.md

 # where variables to be replaced are written as {NAME} (see Step 1)
 template: template.sbatch

-# Path of the standard output file, it is important as it is used for checking:
+# Path of the standard output file, it is important as it is used for checking
-# 1 - if the job is frozen (if no change in during `check_interval_secs` secs)
+# if the job is frozen (if no change in during `check_interval_secs` secs)
-# 2 - the SLURM job id (`job_id_regexp`), this is important if, for some reason,
-# the `autoexperiment run <CONFIG>` process is terminated and we want to resume it
-# while we still have running jobs in SLURM.
-If it happens, just relaunch
-# `autoexperiment run <CONFIG>` again, and it will find automatiaclly the SLURM job ids
-# and continue as before, instead of launching new ones.
-# 3 - to find if the termination string (`termination_str`) appeared in the output file,
+# and to find if the termination string (`termination_str`) appeared in the output file,
-# this is used to stop from restarting the job forever, and consider it finished.
+# this is used to stop from restarting the job forever (default behavior).
-# Remember that we have a max time limit in SLURM,
+# Remember that we have a max time limit in SLURM (e.g., usually 24h),
 # so we restart the job as much as needed until we find the `termination_str`.
 output_file: "{logs}/{name}/slurm.out"

-# It is IMPORTANT that in the sbatch script (`template.sbatch`), we have a way to
-# figure out SLURM job id (see explanation above), here we define the regexp used
-# to find the SLURM job id.
-job_id_regexp: "Job Id:(\\d+)"
 # It is IMPORTANT to define the `termination_str`, it is a regexp used to detect
 # if a job is finished, otherwise, it will be restarted FOREVER.
 # Here, for instance, we detect a finishing job if it finishes the zero-shot
-# evaluatioof the latest epoch.
+# evaluation the latest epoch.
 # ({epochs} will take the value of epochs, see section experiments below).
 termination_str: "Eval Epoch: {epochs}"